str

 If you wish to convert from and to Unicode code points, see the

-and from-unicode
+to-unicode and from-unicode

 functions.